koka-lang/koka/doc/spec/overview.kk.md

-Moreover, the Koka compiler also implements _tail-recursion modulo cons_ (TRMC) and instead of using a recursive call, the function is eventually optimized into a tight in-place updating loop for the fast path, similar to the C code example on the right.
+Moreover, the Koka compiler also implements _tail-recursion modulo cons_ (TRMC) and instead of using a recursive call, the function is eventually optimized into an in-place updating loop for the fast path, similar to the C code example on the right.

 Importantly, the reuse optimization is guaranteed and a programmer can see when the optimization applies.